rbrtsmith/rbrtsmith.github.io/_posts/2015-02-26-building-a-high-performance-lazy-load-module.md

 category: JavaScript
 ---

-For those who are not familiar lazy loading means to only load in the content that is inside the users viewport, when the user scrolls down more content is loaded in.
+For those who are not familiar, lazy loading means to only load in the content that is inside the users viewport, when the user scrolls down more content is loaded in.
 This has a number of benefits: